-- (1) The Chief Procurement Officers acting on behalf of the Board shall have the responsibility to audit and monitor the implementation of these Regulations and requirements of the South Carolina Consolidated Procurement Code.
-In accordance with Section 11-35-510 of the Code, all rights, powers, duties and authority relating to the procurement of supplies, services, and information technology and to the management, control, warehousing, sale and disposal of supplies, construction, information technology, and services now vested in or exercised by any governmental body under the provisions of law relating thereto, and regardless of source funding, are hereby vested in the appropriate chief procurement officers.
-The chief procurement officers shall be responsible for developing such organizational structure as necessary to implement the provisions of the Procurement Code and these Regulations. - (2) Materials Management Office: The Materials Management Officer is specifically responsible for: - (a) developing a system of training and certification for procurement officers of governmental bodies in accordance with Section 11-35-1030; - (b) recommending differential dollar limits for direct procurements on the basis of but not limited to the following: - (1) procurement expertise, - (2) commodity, - (3) service, - (4) dollar; - (c) performing procurement audits of governmental bodies in accordance with Sections 11-35-70 and 11-35-1230 of the Procurement Code. - (d) overseeing acquisitions for the State by the State Procurement Office. - (e) coordinating with the Information Technology Management Office in accordance with Section 11-35-820; - (f) overseeing the acquisition of procurements by the State Engineer in accordance with Section 11-35-830. - (3) Office of Information Technology Management: The Office of Information Technology Management shall be responsible for all procurements involving information technology pursuant to Section 11-35-820 of the Procurement Code. - (4) Office of State Engineer: The Office of State Engineer under the direction and oversight of the Materials Management Officer shall be responsible for all procurements involving construction, architectural and engineering, construction management, and land surveying services pursuant to Section 11-35-830 of the Procurement Code.
+(1) The Chief Procurement Officers acting on behalf of the board shall have the responsibility to audit and monitor the implementation of these Regulations and requirements of the South Carolina Consolidated Procurement Code.
+In accordance with Section 11-35-510 of the Code, all rights, powers, duties and authority relating to the procurement of supplies, services, and information technology and to the management, control, and warehousing of supplies, construction, information technology, and services now vested in or exercised by any governmental body under the provisions of law relating thereto, and regardless of source funding, are hereby vested in the appropriate chief procurement officers.
+In exercising this authority, the chief procurement officers shall afford each using agency reasonable opportunity to participate in and make recommendations with respect to procurement matters affecting the using agency.
+The chief procurement officers shall be responsible for developing such organizational structure as necessary to implement the provisions of the Procurement Code and these Regulations.

+- (2) Materials Management Office: The Materials Management Officer is specifically responsible for: - (a) developing a system of training and certification for procurement officers of governmental bodies in accordance with Section 11-35-1030: - (b) recommending differential dollar limits for direct procurements on the basis of but not limited to the following: - (1) procurement expertise, - (2) commodity, - (3) service, - (4) dollar: - (c) performing procurement audits of governmental bodies in accordance with Sections 11-35-1230 and 11-35-5340 of the Procurement Code. - (d) overseeing acquisitions for the State by the State Procurement Office. - (e) coordinating with the Information Technology Management Office in accordance with Section 11-35-820; - (f) overseeing the acquisition of procurements by the State Engineer in accordance with Section 11-35-830. - (3) Office of Information Technology Management: The Office of Information Technology Management shall be responsible for all procurements involving information technology pursuant to Section 11-35-820 of the Procurement Code. - (4) Office of State Engineer: The Office of State Engineer under the direction and oversight of the Materials Management Officer shall be responsible for all procurements involving construction, architectural and engineering, construction management, and land surveying services pursuant to Section 11-35-830 of the Procurement Code.